buttelab/10kimmunomes_v2/README.md

 We provide a summary of all the source code.
 This repository consists of an `10k Immunomes Source Code .pynb` file and five folders consitsting of javascript, csv, RData, .zip data, png/jpeg images, and ipynb notebook files.

 * [10k Immunomes Source Code .ipynb](https://github.com/buttelab/10kimmunomes_v2/blob/master/10k%20Immunomes%20Source%20Code%20.ipynb) This one file contains all of the code used to build the 10k Immunomes website.
 It is by far the most important file in the repository and where you should start reading. `10k Immunomes Source Code` launches an R shiny server.
 If you are unfamiliar with R shiny, you should do [tutorials](https://shiny.rstudio.com/tutorial/) on the R shiny website before continuing.
+The `.ipynb` file is very descriptive and provides summary of the code.
+To run this file you must use [Jupyter](https://jupyter.org/about).
+Please follow the instructions on the (docker image)[https://hub.docker.com/r/pupster90/10kimmunomes/tags] to set up the coding environment.

 The `app.R` file's code is broken up into

 _BLANK_ major sections the ....
 UI and Server.
 The UI creates all of front the end elements of the website.
 The server section manages the backend code and manipulates the website interface in real-time.